 Most organizations understand that in order to compete in business, you need to understand your customer and provide the personalized experience that they have come to expect from brands.
 Brands are no longer simply competing based on products or services, they are directly competing on customer experience.

-Many of these organizations choose to utilize data lakes for their broad variety and large volumes of raw customer data, but one of the greatest issues in adopting data lakes is that brands fail to ensure the quality of data that is amassed within these lakes.
+One of the greatest issues in adopting data lakes is that brands fail to ensure the quality of data that is amassed within these lakes.
 While the ability for organizations to store high volumes of structured and unstructured data has become more accessible, there are few brands that have been able to avoid these data lakes from turning into data swamps.
 That is, the quality and mass of the data becomes too large and are ultimately inaccessible to the end users, making it nearly impossible for organizations to fully realize the value of their data lakes.

 For brands to fully capitalize on the advantages of their data lakes, they must implement automated processes to manage the data to produce accurate customer profiles for analytics and engagement.